top of page

 The noun 'circumlocution' has its origins in Latin, where 'circum' means 'around' and 'loqui' means 'to speak.'
 The term 'circumlocution' literally translates to 'speaking around' or 'talking in circles.'
 Its etymology underscores the concept of using excessive or roundabout language to convey an idea or to evade a direct response.
 'Circumlocution' describes the practice of expressing something in a lengthy or indirect manner, often to obscure the intended meaning or to avoid giving a straightforward answer.
 This word highlights the use of unnecessary words and complexity in communication, rather than conveying thoughts or information with brevity and clarity.

-Quiz: Find the meaning of the noun circumlocution:
+Find the correct meaning of the noun circumlocution:

 Try Again!